-The vehicle may be equipped with the optional ether cold starting aid to facilitate cold-weather starts when the temperature is below 35°F (2°C).
+The vehicle may be equipped with the optional ether cold starting aid to facilitate cold-weather starts.
+A toggle switch located near the ignition switch on the dashboard activates the starting aid.
+A dashboard logic circuit prevents inadvertent activation while the engine is running.
 To activate the ether starting aid, proceed as follows:

-1. Before cranking engine, press the "Ether" rocker switch on the dashboard for 3 seconds to fill the solenoid valve;

-- 2. Release rocker switch to discharge a shot of ether:

-- Allow 3 seconds for the shot to discharge;
+- 1. While cranking engine, press the "Ether" rocker switch on the dashboard for 3 seconds to fill the solenoid valve; - 2.
+Release rocker switch to discharge a shot of ether; - 3.
+Keep engine cranking, allow 3 seconds for the shot to discharge; - 4.
+The engine should start.

-- Start engine.

 Use the cold starting aid only when absolutely necessary.
-Excessive use of starter fluid could result in serious engine damage.
+Excessive use of starter fluid could result in severe engine damage.